fonsecagabriella/data_science/course_ml_zoomcamp/07_neural_networks.md

     - The next step in the process is called flattening.
 Flattening is used to convert all the resultant 2D arrays from pooled feature maps into a single linear vector.
 This flattened vector is then fed as input to the fully connected layer to classify the image.

 ## Transfer Learning

+Transfer learning leverages a pre-trained CNN model, specifically one trained on the large ImageNet dataset, to **reuse its convolutional layers (filters) as generic feature extractors**.

+These convolutional layers have learned to convert images into rich vector representations, which can be reused for new tasks, avoiding the costly process of training from scratch on large datasets.
+The key idea is to **discard the original dense (fully connected) layers of the pre-trained model**, which are specific to the original dataset’s classes, and **replace them with new dense layers tailored** for the new classification task with fewer classes.

+The notebook demonstrates how to:
+- load the pre-trained base model (in this case, Xception),
+- exclude its top dense layers,
+- freeze its weights to prevent retraining, and
+- build a new model by
+    - adding global average pooling to transform the multi-dimensional convolutional output into a vector, followed by
+    - a new dense layer for classification.

+The training setup involves compiling the model with the Adam optimizer, categorical cross-entropy loss suitable for multi-class classification, and accuracy as the metric.
+The training process involves multiple epochs iterating over batches of images, with evaluation on a validation set to observe overfitting and performance trends.

+**Highlights**
+🔄 Transfer learning utilizes pre-trained CNN convolutional layers as generic feature extractors for new tasks.
+🖼️ ImageDataGenerator in Keras efficiently loads and preprocesses image data from directories for training and validation.
+🧱 The base pre-trained model (Xception) is loaded without its top dense layers and frozen to prevent retraining.
+📊 Global average pooling converts convolutional 3D feature maps into 1D vector representations.
+🧠 A new dense classification layer is added on top to predict classes specific to the new dataset.
+⚙️ Adam optimizer and categorical cross-entropy loss are used to compile the model for multi-class classification.
+📉 Training and validation accuracy curves reveal model fitting trends and the onset of overfitting.